 - "My friends would find me boring if I was sober."

 - "Just drinking one pint can't hurt."

-Once such thoughts and beliefs are identified, you will be asked to base your behaviour on more realistic and helpful thoughts, such as:
+Once these thoughts and beliefs are identified, you'll be encouraged to base your behaviour on more realistic and helpful thoughts, such as:

 - "My friends like me for my personality, not for my drinking."

 - "I know I can't stop drinking once I start."

 CBT also helps you identify triggers that can cause you to drink, such as: